Next: Two Dimensional Element Mechanics Up: Three Dimensional Element Mechanics Previous: Fiber Numerical Integration

 It is well known that certain class of problems produce excessively stiff solutions when the degenerated shell elements are used to solve them.
 This is attributed to that the degenerated shell elements are not capable to represent pure bending without shear or membrane effects which causes the shear locking and membrane locking phenomena.
 The shear locking phenomenon is caused by two main reasons

-where $\overline{N}_l$ are the shape functions obtained by considering nodes at the quadrature points, and $\xi_l$ and $\eta_l$ are the natural coordinates of the reduced integration points.
+where are the shape functions obtained by considering nodes at the quadrature points, and and are the natural coordinates of the reduced integration points.
 The strain-displacement matrix is then rewritten as

 where different number of bars represents components that are integrated using different reduced integration rules.